Check your flood zone designation at NC FRIS: http://fris.nc.gov/fris/

 Potential cost savings on your flood insurance policy.
 Talk to your insurance agent about how your flood insurance rate is set and what savings you may realize once the updated maps are adopted.

-What does this mean for the community?
+What does this mean for your community?

-Flood maps only depict those areas subject to a 1% annual change of flooding and do not reflect other flooding sources such as heavy rainfall or elevated groundwater levels.
+Flood maps only depict those areas subject to a 1% annual chance of flooding and do not reflect other flooding sources such as heavy rainfall or elevated groundwater levels.
 Floods can happen anywhere.
 Natural hazards and storms are a part of living on the Outer Banks and the sustainability of our community depends on managing flood hazards from all sources.
 Dare County and its Towns recognize the importance of protecting our infrastructure, our homes and our businesses.
 We have joined efforts to educate the public on how to protect your home from flooding, to raise awareness on the importance of flood insurance, and to develop local elevation standards to protect our community for future generations.